rnabioco/rnastruct/README.md

                         or indel frequencies.
 Default = 5
   -o OUTPRE, --outpre OUTPRE
                         prefix for output files
+  -t THREADS, --threads THREADS
+                        Threads to use when running mpileup.
+If threads is > 1 then the mpileup command will be split up by chromosome to run using multiple threads default = 1 -v VERBOSE, --verbose VERBOSE
+                        print run information
 ```

 ## Generate mismatch and indel bedgraphs